 When parents and teachers instill kindness in students, it leads them to want to help others.
 One of the greatest things we can give is our time and resources to support those in need.
 If your student is showing interest in wanting to volunteer, it’s good to start at organizations that support causes they’re passionate about.
 Ask them what they would do to make the world a better place, then check online(opens in a new tab) for local organizations that allow student volunteers.

 Online school students have unique opportunities to give back to their communities through volunteering due to the flexible school schedule.
-Read more about how one Connections Academy® family took their education on the road, exploring the world, meeting new people, and helping those they met along the way.
+Read more about how one Connections Academy® family took their education on the road, exploring the world, meeting new people, and helping those th elementary school children.